 Tomatoes were grown in North America as early as 1710 (and perhaps even earlier).
 Some people may have still thought they were poisonous, but even so they were grown in gardens as ornamental (if not for eating).

 Tomatoes were also grown on some plantations in the Carolinas and other parts of the Southeast United States.
 In fact, Thomas Jefferson tried tomatoes in Paris and enjoyed them so much that he decided to ship seeds back to North America.

 Alexander Livingston receives credit for cultivating many tomato varieties for both home gardeners and commercial farmers.
 To this day, warmer climates in the U.S. (such as Florida and southern California) are major tomato growers.

 Tomato plants are grown all over the world, and it is one of the most popular garden plants in many countries.

 Tomato plants will grow in most plant hardiness zones.
 However, frost and freezing temperatures will do them in at the end of the growing season in all but the warmest climates.

-Tomato plants need full sunlight to grow to their full potential.
+Tomato plants need full, direct sunlight to grow to their full potential.
 However, the fruit itself does not need sun exposure to ripen (in fact, too much sun or heat can prevent proper ripening of tomatoes!)

 Why Was The Tomato Feared In Europe?